Cheseaux-sur-Lausanne: Railway

+Road

+Cheseaux is situated on the main road (route 5) that, prior to the construction of the Swiss motorway network, linked Lausanne with Échallens, Yverdon, Neuchâtel and points north.
+It is now located near the A1 and A9 motorways that provide links throughout, and beyond, Switzerland.

 Religion

 From the 2000 census, 983 or 33.4% were Roman Catholic, while 1,319 or 44.9% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 49 members of an Orthodox church (or about 1.67% of the population), there was 1 individual who belongs to the Christian Catholic Church, and there were 144 individuals (or about 4.90% of the population) who belonged to another Christian church.
 There was 1 individual who was Jewish, and 44 (or about 1.50% of the population) who were Islamic.
 There were 3 individuals who were Buddhist.
 354 (or about 12.04% of the population) belonged to no church, are agnostic or atheist, and 112 individuals (or about 3.81% of the population) did not answer the question.

 Education

 In Cheseaux-sur-Lausanne about 1,222 or (41.6%) of the population have completed non-mandatory upper secondary education, and 354 or (12.0%) have completed additional higher education (either university or a Fachhochschule).
 Of the 354 who completed tertiary schooling, 55.9% were Swiss men, 27.4% were Swiss women, 11.3% were non-Swiss men and 5.4% were non-Swiss women.

 In the 2009/2010 school year there were a total of 463 students in the Cheseaux-sur-Lausanne school district.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
 During the school year, the political district provided pre-school care for a total of 2,648 children of which 1,947 children (73.5%) received subsidized pre-school care.
 The canton's primary school program requires students to attend for four years.
 There were 247 students in the municipal primary school program.
 The obligatory lower secondary school program lasts for six years and there were 214 students in those schools.
 There were also 2 students who were home schooled or attended another non-traditional school.

 As of 2000, there were 131 students in Cheseaux-sur-Lausanne who came from another municipality, while 256 residents attended schools outside the municipality.